DoroMartoski/SFAdvancedAdmin/General Notes.md

 *

 ### Quotes and Contracts
-**Sync quote to prevent discrepancies between the line items on the quote and the products in the related opportunity.**
+* **Sync quote to prevent discrepancies between the line items on the quote and the products in the related opportunity.**
-**Create quote template to be used to generate PDFs of the quote to be sent to customers** **Use Contracts to set the terms of doing business with other companies - use field level security and field accessibility (not page layout) to include a contract on opportunity details**
+* **Create quote template to be used to generate PDFs of the quote to be sent to customers**
+* **Use Contracts to set the terms of doing business with other companies - use field level security and field accessibility (not page layout) to include a contract on opportunity details**

+### Multi-currencies
+* Once multi-currency is enabled it cannot be disabled.
+Enable multiple currencies under the Company information.
+* A user's personal currency is used as the default currency for the user's quotas, forecasts (depending on which forecasting version they use—see the resources section for more help), opportunities, quotes, and reports.

 ### Delegated Administration
 * Use delegated administration to assign limited administrative rights to users E.g You can create a delegated admin to manage users of a certain role that have been assigned to the delegated admin group the admin has been added.